-Compost is organic materials (grass clippings, leaves and vegetable food wastes) that have decomposed into a rich soil conditioner.
+Compost is organic materials (grass clippings, leaves and vegetable food scraps) that have decomposed into a rich soil conditioner.
 Composting is the process of combining the right ingredients and conditions that allow microorganisms to make compost.
 It's really just a way of "recycling" organic materials.

-Compost provides many benefits
+Compost provides many benefits:

 * Compost improves the drainage and aeration of clay soils, and reduces the likelihood of